 Biology Department Background

-Our offices and laboratories are housed in the Life Sciences Building and the Belknap Research Building.
+Our offices and laboratories are housed in the Life Sciences Building and the Shumaker Research Building.
 Several faculty also have appointments in a variety of basic science departments at the downtown Health Sciences campus, and a number of faculty work through centers of excellence in both ecological and molecular fields, such as the Kentucky Center for Sustainable Development and the Center of Predictive Medicine for Bio-defense and Emerging Infectious Diseases.
 Research facilities on campus include a rooftop greenhouse, animal and aquarium rooms, environmental chambers, and molecular genetics laboratories.
-Our Ohio River Environmental Station (ORES), a center for the study of large river ecology, is located near the University on the banks of the Ohio.
-Other nearby field research sites include the University's 200-acre Horner Wildlife Sanctuary in an adjacent county, the 14,000 acres of the private Bernheim Arboretum and Research Forest located thirty minutes south of campus, and Louisville's nationally recognized system of urban parks.
+The educational Harriet Korfhage Pollinator Garden lies on the west side of the Life Sciences Building.
+Nearby field research sites include the University's 200-acre Horner Wildlife Sanctuary in an adjacent county, the 14,000 acres of the private Bernheim Arboretum and Research Forest located thirty minutes south of campus, and Louisville's nationally recognized system of urban parks.

 The faculty of our department are dedicated to creating a rich educational environment for our students.
 For undergraduates, we offer B.A. and B.S. degrees, and within the B.S. degree students can choose to emphasize ecology and evolution, genetics, or physiology.
 Graduate students can pursue M.S. and Ph.D. degrees, and our current graduate students' interests range widely, reflecting the diverse interests of our faculty.